Plug-in electric vehicles in China: Government policies and incentives

 In order to better support the development of new energy vehicles, relevant departments have issued relevant policies on the exemption of vehicle purchase tax for new energy vehicles, extending the expiration of new energy vehicles at the end of 2022 to the end of 2023.
 Vehicles are uniformly managed by the Catalogue of NEV Models Exempt from Vehicle Purchase Tax issued by the State Administration of Taxation and other state agencies.
 From January 1, 2023, as long as the pure electric type, plug-in hybrid type and fuel cell type vehicles included in the "Catalogue" are eligible for tax exemption.
 Although the purchase tax of new energy vehicles will be abolished in 2023, the vehicle's tax payment certificate will still be required when the vehicle is licensed.

 Between 2009 and 2022, China spent 200 billion yuan (US$28 billion) on EV subsidies and tax breaks.
 China ended the max.
 12,600 yuan direct subsidy for BEV customers in 2022.
 Until the end of 2025, tax exemption is a maximum of 30,000 yuan, reducing to a maximum of 15,000 yuan until the end of 2027.

 Main new energy vehicle companies in China

-A number of representative enterprises have emerged in China's new energy vehicle industry.
-BYD has become an industry leader with its strong technology research and development capabilities and complete industrial chain layout.
-Tesla, as a world-renowned electric vehicle manufacturer, also occupies an important share in the Chinese market.
-New forces such as NIO, Li Auto, and XPeng have won the favor of consumers with their high-end smart electric vehicles and precise market positioning.
-Traditional automakers such as GAC Aion, Geely Auto, SAIC Group, and Great Wall Motors have also achieved remarkable results in the field of new energy.
-In addition, emerging brands such as Leapmotor have successfully broken through with strategies such as "high configuration and low price", and technology giants such as Huawei and Xiaomi have also crossed over to layout the new energy vehicle market.
+A number of enterprises have emerged in China's new energy vehicle industry, including BYD, Tesla, NIO, Li Auto, and XPeng.
+Traditional automakers such as GAC Aion, Geely Auto, SAIC Group, and Great Wall Motors have also entered the new energy vehicle market.
+Additionally, emerging brands such as Leapmotor and technology companies such as Huawei and Xiaomi have entered the market.